hpmicro/hpm_sdk/samples/ethercat/ecat_io/README_en.md

 ### 3.1 EEPROM Emulation Setting
   - The default setting is to use Flash to simulate EEPROM
+  - **Note**: Please allocate appropriate flash space for FLASH-EEPROM content to avoid conflicts with other flash contents

 ### 3.2 Using actual EEPROM
   - set the "ESC_EEPROM_EMULATION" and "CREATE_EEPROM_CONTENT" under the "Hardware" attribute to 0 in SSC Tool, then generate the slave protocol stack code.
   - Modify `CMakeLists.txt` context to "set(CONFIG_EEPROM_EMULATION 0)".